Qué tan lejos: Plot

-The plot follows an Ecuadorian Literature student, Tristeza (Vallejo) from Quito and a Spanish traveler, Esperanza (Martinez) from Barcelona as they unexpectedly travel together from Quito to Cuenca.
+The plot follows an Ecuadorian Literature student, Tristeza, from Quito and a Spanish traveler, Esperanza, from Barcelona, as they unexpectedly travel together from Quito to Cuenca.
 Tristeza wants to stop Daniel, her summer love, from marrying and Esperanza just wants to travel when an Indigenous-led strike makes it impossible to travel by bus.
 They are then forced to improvise their way to Cuenca, taking rides from unknown people.
 After a first frustrated attempt, they take a ride from two journalists covering the strike.
 They are seemingly interested on the women but they abandon Tristeza and Esperanza after reaching the point where the road is blocked because they say they fear being attacked by Indigenous people.
 With no one at sight, Tristeza and Esperanza continue their way on foot.

 Tired and without knowing where to go, Tristeza and Esperanza meet Jesús.
 He also needs to go to Cuenca because he needs to release the cremated ashes of his grandmother into the Tomebamba River so he accompanies the women.
-After stopping to eat something in Alausí, they separate themselves as Tristeza gets a ride with a motobiker to Zhud.
+After stopping to eat something in Alausí, they separate themselves as Tristeza gets a ride with a motorbiker to Zhud.
 Meanwhile, Esperanza and Jesús ride horses to a small village, where they meet Andrés, who gives them a ride.
 Esperanza and Jesús meet Tristeza again and the three continue on their way along with Andrés.
 When they stop at a restaurant, Andrés tells he is going to the wedding of a friend known as "Pollo" (Chicken).
 Andrés description of the man matches Daniel's and Tristeza gets frustrated to know that Daniel is a womanizer who was already engaged when they met each other.

 Disillusioned, Tristeza gives up arriving before Daniel's wedding to stop it and instead the three go to a beach, as suggested by Andrés.
 They met Francisco "Iguana" and have fun at night.
 However, they sleep at the beach and when they wake up their belongings have almost been dragged by the sea, and Jesús' grandmother ashes have gone into the sea.
 Jesús, however, keeps carrying the pot and puts some sand on it.
 The three take a bus to Cuenca; they sleep on it and when the women wake up Jesús is already gone, but has left the pot behind.
 Tristeza and Esperanza go to Daniel's wedding but they only observe from distance.
 Daniel sees Tristeza and does nothing so the women go away and get drunk, as Tristeza reveals her name to be Teresa.
 Finally, they release the content from the pot over the Tomebamba River.